We recommend the best free and open source software for taking screenshots.

 Read moreThis article focuses on selecting the best small Linux utilities that support Flickr integration.
 These tools help users to edit, tag, download and upload images to and from a Linux computer and the Flickr service.

-Read moreHome Automation software is software that lets you control and monitor common home and office appliances using a computer.
+Read moreHome automation software lets you control and monitor common home and office appliances using a computer.

 Read moreA batch renamer lets you renames files and folders without having to click on every single file individually.
 Here’s some open source goodies.